lovell/petra/README.md

 # petra

-Embed a caching, reverse HTTP proxy into an existing ECMAScript 6 web application.
+Embed a caching, reverse HTTP proxy into an existing ES2015 application.

 Features: